nasa/cape/doc/json/DataBook.rst

         Location in which to store data book (relative to pyCart root)

     *Sort*: :class:`str` | :class:`list` (:class:`str`)
-        Trajectory key(s) on which to sort data book; ignored if empty or not the name of a trajectory variable
+        Trajectory key(s) on which to sort data book (in reverse order if a :class:`list`); ignored if not the name of a trajectory variable

 These options are relatively straightforward.
-The result of creating or updating the data book will be a file such as :file:`aero_CORE_No_Base.dat`, :file:`aero_LSRB_No_Base.dat`, etc. for each component in the *Components* list.
+The result of creating or updating the data book will be a file such as :file:`aero_CORE_No_Base.csb`, :file:`aero_LSRB_No_Base.csv`, etc. for each component in the *Components* list.
 These files will be placed in the location *Folder*, which is created if necessary.

 When pyCart updates the data book, it only updates cases that from the active trajectory that have new iterations.
-Meanwhile, the data book can contain results that are not in the current trajectory (for example if the user has commented out some lines of the current trajectory file).
+Meanwhile, the data book can contain results that are not in the current trajectory (for example if the user has commented out some lines of the current trajectory file or multiple run matrices are combined into a common data book).

 The *Sort* key, if specified causes pyCart to sort the lines of those data book files before writing them.
-The data is basically considered to be unsorted by pyCart (search routines are used before collecting plot data, for example), but having a small amount of organization in the files helps maintain sanity for a user that inspects them manually.
+The data is basically considered to be unsorted by pyCart (search routines are used before collecting plot data, for example), but having a small amount of organization in the files helps maintain sanity for a user that inspects them manually or other tool that uses the data book.

 Target or Comparison Data Sources
 =================================